ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 ### These services are approved for working with sensitive information

-- MOJ's GSuite (formerly Google apps) service.
+- MOJ's G Suite (formerly Google apps) service.
 You have access to this if your work email address ends in "`@digital.justice.gov.uk`"
 - MOJ's Office 365 service.
 You have access to this if your work email address ends with "`@justice.gov.uk`"

 ### These services must not be used for sensitive information